craig-willis/icasa/docs/variables.md

 | Description | Variable description |
 | Unit/Type | Variable type or units |

 Variables appear to be strictly quantitative.
 Temporal granularity is encoded in the variable name (LAID = leaf area index on a given day).
+Measure variables can be represented as summary values or time series.

 ### AgMIP JSON Data Objects